stumblebot/torpido/README.md

 Use:
-- u: The URL of the file to download.
+- -u: The URL of the file to download.
 [REQUIRED]
-- n: The number of times to attempt to download the file.
+- -n: The number of times to attempt to download the file.
 Default is 5.
-- l: The location to download these files to.
+- -l: The location to download these files to.
 Default is the current directory.
-- w: The additional amount of time to wait between downloads.
+- -w: The additional amount of time to wait between downloads.
 Torpido already waits 10 seconds to ensure that there has been enough time to create the next circuit.
-- h: Display this help
+- -h: Display this help